Wakanda/Wakanda.github.io/get-started/hello-world-mobile.md

 <img src="../img/hw-first-preview.png"/>

 Let's have a look at our project structure : the src folder is the classical ionic2 project structure.
-[More info here](http://ionicframework.com/docs/v2/setup/tutorial/project-structure/ "ionic tutorial").

 A simple change in `mobile/src/pages/home.html` and I have my **HelloWorld** done.